-Yesterday’s post was about neon signs that have gone dark.
+Cowtown Neon (Part 1): Gone Is the Rocket’s Red Glare is about nine neon signs that have gone dark.
 But at night Fort Worth, especially downtown, remains abuzz and aglow with neon signs of every persuasion.
-And behind some of these signs stand landmark buildings.
+And behind some of these ten signs stand landmark buildings.
 For example:

-Razzoo’s is located in the Western Union Building (1931).
+Razzoo’s is located in the Western Union Building (Davies, 1931).